Bilal2453/coro-docs/docs/coro-http.md

 ### parseUrl (url)

-Parses the given string representing an HTTP(s) URL to a Lua table.
+Parses the given string representing an HTTP(s) URL into a Lua table.

 #### Parameters